eclectocrat/stl_n_ranges/README.md

 #### Distributing tasks to workers

-Distributing an unknown number of tasks among a fixed amount of workers as equally as possible:
+Distributing an unknown number of tasks among a fixed amount of workers (perhaps each representing a hardware resource) as equally as possible:

 ```c++
 for_n_ranges_linear(tasks.begin(), tasks.end(), workers.size(),